kapp7/app/_pages/qa.md

 - Convert from Amethysts
 - To convert gems, go to the diamonds charging station
 - Create content
-- Share & Promote - bonus rewards for actual links activity
+- Share & Promote - bonus rewards for actual links activity (app open from iKPOP link events)
 - Participate in various iKPOP events
 - Participate in Ranking voting - Bias bonus at the end of every month for winners
 - When you are in TOP100 monthly users ranking